simonmichael/hledger_site/src/faq.md

 where ACCT and a negative (or positive) amount appear on the same line.
 This means using awk or some other unix tool that can treat transactions as multi-line records.
 (Example welcome)

-### How can I show transactions between one account and another account ?
+### How do I show transactions between one account and another account ?

 Use aregister with the other account as the query:
 ```shell